STEVE INSKEEP, HOST:

 NPR's Laura Sydell reports.

-RUDY TELSER: Icon's patent was worthless, they were never able to make a product under it that was commercially salable.
+RUDY TELSCHER: Icon's patent was worthless, they were never able to make a product under it that was commercially salable.

 SYDELL: A federal judge agreed the patent was worthless but it also said that the winner, Octane, couldn't get back the cost of litigation from Icon.

 In its ruling, the Supreme Court found that the lower court was being too strict about standards for reimbursement.
 The court found that bad faith or exceptionally meritless claims can warrant repayment of legal costs to the winner.